 Premiere Locations — This project is being considered by several venues, with organizers waiting to see what the initial sections of the wall will look like.
-It is our hope that the Border Wall Quilt Project will premiere in the United States at the IQF Festival- Houston in November 2018, and in Mexico at Quilters de México’s Expo Patchwork & Quilt Mexico City in February 2019.
+The project will be displayed in Mexico City at Quilters de México’s 11th Expo Patchwork & Quilt Mexico City 2019 in February 2019.
 We are looking for other venues for display to the public.
 If you know of a museum, library, airport, university, or other venue that might be interested in hosting this exhibit, please send venue contact information to firstname.lastname@example.org

 We are planning to create an online gallery featuring all of the works that are donated.
 A decision regarding publication of a catalog of selected works will be made in August 2018 based on the works received.